kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 This makes things significantly more difficult for anyone who is building a rop attack.
 But a few problems remain.

-### Callee-saved-register / Non-volatile
-Callee-saved registers (AKA non-volatile registers, or call-preserved) are used to hold long-lived values that should be preserved across calls.

-When the caller makes a procedure call, it can expect that those registers will hold the same value after the callee returns, making it the responsibility of the callee to save them and restore them before returning to the caller.
-Or to not touch them.

-x64 ABI define thse args as non-volatile: r12, r13, r14, r15, rbx, rsp and rbp

-#### Caller saved registers
-volatile registers, or call-clobbered registers. , it is the caller's responsibility to push these registers onto the stack or copy them somewhere else if it wants to restore this value after a procedure call.
-It's normal to let a call destroy temporary values in these registers.

 ### Jump Oriented Programming

 https://www.comp.nus.edu.sg/~liangzk/papers/asiaccs11.pdf